desorgui/festitech/README.md

 # First Capstone Project

 > Web project to boost my presence on the web.
+This project is a template highlighting an annual Technologic activity.
+It was made as part of a project to complement my activities at Microverse..

 ## Built With